warren-bank/crx-webpage-eraser/README.md

     * _Control + y_
       - redo most recently undone erasure

-#### Limitations:

-* DOM elements that already have a click handler will receive the event before the extension

 #### Credits:

 * this project is inspired by the extension: _Vanishing Wand_ v1.1.0 by [Elliot Plant](https://github.com/elliotaplant)